fostiropoulos/configbase/README.md

-# ConfigBase ⚙️
+# ConfigBase ⚙️ A Machine Learning Configuration System

 <img src="assets/config.png" alt="logo" style="width:200px;"/>

 The goal is to simplify configuration for Machine Learning (ML) experiments.
 Configuration for ML experiments is mostly unsolved.
-It is cumbersome, error-prone and does not address the standard use-cases, for example HPO, and multi-node and multi-tenant enviroments.
-It builds on top of several pilars to address those problems.
+It is cumbersome, error-prone and does not address the standard use-cases, for example HPO, and multi-node or multi-tenant enviroments.
+ConfigBase builds on top of several pilars to address those problems.

 1. [Strongly typed](https://en.wikipedia.org/wiki/Strong_and_weak_typing) configuration, with type resolution during run-time.
 2. Address need for custom types specific to ML experiments